 Pre-cooked puy lentils make this recipe an absolute breeze.
 Of course, you could cook your own ahead of time and use those for this recipe instead.

-I love PASTA (as mentioned over in my recent Prawn Linguine recipe), but there’s no need to be a pasta snob.
+I love PASTA (as mentioned over in my recent Prawn Linguine recipe), but there's no need to be a pasta snob.
 If you have fresh lasagne sheets kicking around, use them, they will make layering much prettier.
-Having said that, dried lasagne sheets work perfectly here.
-There is no need to pre-cook them, snap and layer up your lasagne.
+Having said that, dried sheets work perfectly here.
+There is no need to pre-cook them, snap and layer up.

-The best way to layer is aubergine/ lentil mix, cheddar, lasagne sheets and then back to aubergine.
+The best way to layer is aubergine, tomato, lentil mix, cheddar, lasagne sheet and then back to aubergine.
 When you reach the top, arrange any remaining cheddar and then all of the mozzarella.
 The mozzarella will go golden and delicious.

 In short, yes.
 You can assemble this a day or two in advance, and it will keep fine.
 It will also keep well after cooked; the flavours really meld together well as it cools - so you can cook a day in advance and reheat.
 Just make sure it's hot all the way through before serving.